Emergency assistance with Volvo On Call*

-To summon help in case of illness, external threats to the car or passengers, an emergency call centre can be alerted manually by depressing the SOS button for at least 2 seconds.
+To summon help in case of illness, external threats to the car or passengers, the closest emergency call centre can be alerted manually by depressing the SOS button for at least 2 seconds.
 The necessary assistance (police, ambulance, towing, etc.) can be determined via verbal contact.

 The SOS button must only be used in the event of accident, illness or an external threat against the car and its passengers.
 The SOS function is only intended for emergency situations.
 Abuse may lead to supplementary charges.

 The Volvo On Call app and ON CALL button can be used for all other services3, including roadside assistance.

 When the collision alarm is activated the system attempts to establish contact with the country's Volvo On Call service centre.
 If this is not possible, then the call is routed to the designated emergency number for the area where the car is located.